Abhishek-Pundir-001/lms_frontend/README.md

 npx tailwindcss init
 ***

-3.Add file extension in talwind config files in the contents property
+3.Add file extension in talwind config files in the contents property and the required plugins

 ***
-"./src/**/*.{html,js}"
+"./src/**/*.{html,js}" --extensions
+require('daisyui',require('@tailwindcss/line-clamp')) -- Add these plugins

 ***